Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Numerical Examples

-In this case, the \eqref{eq:atv:model-problem} model uses $26$ of the available $50$~labels and correctly labels $\SI{86.8}{\percent}$ of the mesh, while the \eqref{eq:ltv:model-problem} model uses $37$~labels and correctly labels $\SI{85.2}{\percent}$ of the mesh.
-We see that the latter is having difficulties in removing the noise near the sharp boundaries between labels, even for high values of the regularization parameter~$\TVweight$.
-However, the label space TV model \eqref{eq:ltv:model-problem} also is able to more precisely recover the round parts of the original mesh and remove the noise.
+We see that \eqref{eq:ltv:model-problem} is having difficulties in removing the noise near the sharp boundaries between labels, even for higher values of the regularization parameter~$\TVweight$.
+On the other hand, the \eqref{eq:ltv:model-problem} is able to more precisely recover the round parts of the original mesh and remove the noise.